 This practice insults the public three times over.
 First, the project is designed to be cheap and shoddy, hampered by the requirement to be the lowest bid.
-Then the public is forced to pay a premium to complete a project, for which the price was an actual fraud at the time it was agreed upon.
+Then the public has to pay a premium to complete a project, for which the price was an actual fraud at the time it was agreed upon.
 Third, the public is stuck with the bill for maintaining badly designed and sub-par facilities.

-Public-Private Partnerships: Poole’s Solution for Infrastructure Funding
+Public-Private Partnership for Infrastructure: Poole’s Solution for Infrastructure Funding

 As a matter of fact, the World Bank requires P3 for most projects these days.
 The World Bank contributes seed money, setting boundaries and guidelines, and private equity provides the bulk of the funding as well as the services.
 The system produces astonishing results, from a better selection of projects to better quality facilities.
 These projects often provide much-needed government revenue over the long run, without costing the public treasuries a dime to implement.
 It’s a win-win all the way around.